 Commercial lenders often provide more favourable terms and interest rates for “standard” retail properties that can easily be converted and refurbished for many different business purposes.

-- Standard commercial property: Borrow up to 80% of the property value.
+- Standard commercial property: Borrow up to 80% of the property value or up to 100% with a guarantor or using a residential property as security.

 - Purpose-built commercial property: Borrow up to 60% of the property value.